-Acne affects all skin types and colors.
-An international study of nearly 3000 people found that comedonal and inflammatory acne’s equally prevalent among black, Hispanic, white and continental Indian communities.
+Acne affects all skin types, tones, and colors.
+An international study of nearly 3,000 people found that both comedonal acne (blackheads and whiteheads) and inflammatory acne (pimples) have similar prevalence among all different ethnicities;

-It’s important to discontinue use of toners, astringents, exfoliants and rubbing alcohol, which may lead to skin dryness and irritation (Particularly when combined with topical acne medications).
+Skincare Products: For people with dark, acne-prone skin, it’s important to discontinue toners, astringents, exfoliants, and rubbing alcohol, which often leads to skin dryness and irritation (particularly when combined with topical acne medications).

 Treatment of acne in people with darker or Asian skin types is similar to fair skin patients with some special considerations:

-There are more options for treatment, too!
-Superficial chemical peels such Jessner’s peels as can be used to treat acne and PIH in SOC patients.
-Depressed acne scars are best treated non-invasively by microneedle radiofrequency devices.
-This procedure produces microscopic columns of thermal injury in the epidermis and dermis, sparing the surrounding tissue and minimizing downtime and adverse events.
-This technology has been shown to be more safe and effective than fractional laser and is commonly used in Asians and darker skin types.
-Treatment of hypertrophic scarring and keloids involves intra-lesional injection of triamcinolone acetonide 20, 30, or 40 mg/mL every 4 weeks until the lesion is flat.
+Scars: Depressed acne scars do not respond to topical solutions that are best treated non-invasively by microneedle radiofrequency devices.
+This procedure produces microscopic columns of thermal injury in the epidermis and dermis, sparing the surrounding tissue and minimizing downtime and adverse effects.
+It is more safe and effective than fractional laser and is commonly used in Asian and darker skin types.
+Treatment of hypertrophic scarring and keloids typically intra-lesional injection of triamcinolone acetonide 20, 30, or 40 mg/mL every 4 weeks until the lesion is flat.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.